What makes nonholonomic integrators work?: Introduction

-Various discrete versions of the Lagrange--d'Alembert principle have been suggested, with the objective of deriving time-stepping algorithms for nonholonomic systems~\cite{CoMa2001,Co2002,McPe2006,FeIgMa2008,FeIgMa2009,KoMaSu2010,KoMaDiFe2010}.
-Such algorithms are often called \emph{nonholonomic integrators}.
-Their underlying philosophy is summarised by \citet[\S\!~1]{CoMa2001} as follows: ``by respecting the geometric structure of nonholonomic systems, one can create integrators capturing the essential features of this kind of systems.''
+The underlying philosophy of nonholonomic integrators is well summarised by \citet[\S\!~1]{CoMa2001} as follows: ``by respecting the geometric structure of nonholonomic systems, one can create integrators capturing the essential features of this kind of systems.''
 Because of our limited geometric understanding of nonholonomic dynamics, it is, however, unclear whether nonholonomic integrators at all possess special properties making them superior to other methods (in the same sense as symplectic integrators for Hamiltonian systems possess properties making them superior to non-symplectic methods).
 Except for exact conservation of momentum maps corresponding to horizontal symmetries~\cite[\S\!~5]{CoMa2001}, there are no theoretical results pertaining to structure preserving properties of nonholonomic integrators (by contrast, the excellent long-time behaviour of symplectic integrators for Hamiltonian systems and reversible integrators for reversible system is fully explained by KAM theory in combination with backward error analysis, see~\citet*{HaLuWa2006} and references therein).
-Nonholonomic integrators are nevertheless regularly prescribed with ``very good energy behaviour''~\cite[\S\!~1]{FeJiMa2015}.
+Nonholonomic integrators nevertheless often display ``very good energy behaviour''~\cite[\S\!~1]{FeJiMa2015}.
 Such statements are based on experimental evidence---how well the integrators perform on standard test problems.
-Indeed, a nonholonomic integrator is considered ``structure preserving'' if it nearly conserves the first integrals of these test problems over long integration times.
+Thus, a nonholonomic integrator is ``structure preserving'' if it nearly conserves the first integrals of such test problems over long integration times.
+With this definition, if we extend the test problem suite to include our unbiased nonholonomic problems, then, as far as we know, there are no structure preserving nonholonomic integrators (all tested integrators fail to be structure preserving for some of the problems).
+Our aspiration for the new set of unbiased test problems is to serve the community as a more complete suite for evaluating structure preservation of nonholonomic integrators.